serjozhka/Algorithm_Argument_Extraction_Neophilologica/README.md

 An excerpt from the previous spreadsheet (5423 entries from data.xlsx) additionally annotated manually for the argumenthood status as given in dictionaries.

+8. dictionary_based_tags.md

+Explanation of manual tags used in the relevant columns of "data_with_dictionary_annotations.xlsx".